ARBhanu/TradeCollaB/README.md

 # TradeCollab

+## Project Idea
+Many traders and investors lost their money in real time trading or investing.
+So, for minimize loss and maximize profit i thought this idea that to connect all traders using chat app and educate about real time trading data.

 ## Project Overview

 "TradeCollab", a visionary and innovative online platform designed to revolutionize the way traders and investors interact, learn, and excel.
 TradeCollab emerges as more than just a platform; This app allows to chat in real time with traders and investors as single or group chat.